Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

-The spot price for gold is determined by market forces in the 24-hour global over-the-counter (OTC) market for gold.
-The OTC market accounts for most global gold trading, and prices quoted reflect the information available to themarket at any given time.
-The spot price can be found on: www.thebulliondesk.com*.
+The spot price for gold is determined by market forces in the 24-hour global over-the-counter (OTC) market for gold including spot, forwards, and options and other derivatives, together with exchange-traded futures and options.
+The OTC market trades accounts for most global gold trading, and prices quoted reflect the information available to the market at any given time.

 The COMEX division of the New York Mercantile Exchange (NYMEX) is a futures and options exchange that acts as a marketplace to trade futures and options contracts on metals, including gold.
 Gold futures contracts typically trade at a premium to the spot price.
 Further discussion can be found in the prospectus.

 - What Is the Relationship Between the GLD Net Asset Value, the GLD Share Price and the Gold Spot Price?

 The investment objective of the Trust is for the value of the shares to reflect the price of gold bullion, less the expenses of the Trust's operations.
 The net asset value (NAV) of the Trust is the aggregate value of the Trust's assets less its liabilities (which include estimated accrued but unpaid fees and expenses).
 The NAV of the Trust is determined by the Trustee each day that the NYSE Arca is open for regular trading.
 The NAV of the Trust is calculated based on the total ounces of gold owned by the Trust valued at the LBMA Gold Price PM of that day plus any cash held by the Trust less accrued expenses.
 The NAV of each GLD share is the NAV of the Trust divided by the total number of shares outstanding.